Ezelia/EPSy/README.md

 Particle System Configuration
 =============================
+You can use the online editor to generate configurations : http://labs.ezelia.com/epsy/

+or you can write them manually.

 EPSy configuration can be an object or an array of objects containing each the following configuration